Ostoic/pyduc/README.md

 # pyduc
 A Python No-IP Dynamic Update Client

 Pyduc is for those who need a quick and easy-to-use dynamic update client for their no-ip hostnames.
 For non-Windows machines, the client No-IP provides requires one to be able to compile it for their target machine.
-In the situation that setting up a build environment for their device requires great effort (such as on a jailbreak iDevice), this script is a good solution.
+In the situation that setting up a build environment for their device requires considerable effort (such as on a jailbreak iDevice), this script is a good solution.

 # Requirements
 - Python >= 2.7